ozun215/shim-review-1/README.md

 ### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
 ### Please describe your strategy.
 -------------------------------------------------------------------------------
-We have created the first CA to be used for SHIM, which is signed by MS, so there is no such thing.
+This is our first submission.
+We created the first (CA) certificate.

 -------------------------------------------------------------------------------